Collision attack: Chosen-prefix collision attack

 An extension of the collision attack is the chosen-prefix collision attack, which is specific to Merkle–Damgård hash functions.
 In this case, the attacker can choose two arbitrarily different documents, and then append different calculated values that result in the whole documents having an equal hash value.
-This attack is much more powerful than a classical collision attack.
+This attack is normally harder, a hash of n bits can be broken in 2(n/2)+1 time steps, but is much more powerful than a classical collision attack.

-Mathematically stated, given two different prefixes p1, p2, the attack finds two appendages m1 and m2 such that hash(p1 ∥ m1) = hash(p2 ∥ m2) (where ∥ is the concatenation operation).
+Mathematically stated, given two different prefixes p1, p2, the attack finds two suffixes s1 and s2 such that hash(p1 ∥ s1) = hash(p2 ∥ s2) (where ∥ is the concatenation operation).

+More efficient attacks are also possible by employing cryptanalysis to specific hash functions.
 In 2007, a chosen-prefix collision attack was found against MD5, requiring roughly 250 evaluations of the MD5 function.
 The paper also demonstrates two X.509 certificates for different domain names, with colliding hash values.
 This means that a certificate authority could be asked to sign a certificate for one domain, and then that certificate (specially its signature) could be used to create a new rogue certificate to impersonate another domain.

 A real-world collision attack was published in December 2008 when a group of security researchers published a forged X.509 signing certificate that could be used to impersonate a certificate authority, taking advantage of a prefix collision attack against the MD5 hash function.
 This meant that an attacker could impersonate any SSL-secured website as a man-in-the-middle, thereby subverting the certificate validation built in every web browser to protect electronic commerce.
 The rogue certificate may not be revokable by real authorities, and could also have an arbitrary forged expiry time.
 Even though MD5 was known to be very weak in 2004, certificate authorities were still willing to sign MD5-verified certificates in December 2008, and at least one Microsoft code-signing certificate was still using MD5 in May 2012.

 The Flame malware successfully used a new variation of a chosen-prefix collision attack to spoof code signing of its components by a Microsoft root certificate that still used the compromised MD5 algorithm.

 In 2019, researchers found a chosen-prefix collision attack against SHA-1 with computing complexity between 266.9 and 269.4 and cost less than 100,000 US dollars.
-In 2020, researchers reduced the complexity of chosen-prefix collision attack against SHA-1 to 263.4.
+In 2020, researchers reduced the complexity of a chosen-prefix collision attack against SHA-1 to 263.4.